Peckmore/NetEx/README.md

 # NetEx

-This repo is a collection of .NET controls and libraries that people might (hopefully!) find useful. :relaxed:
+A collection of .NET controls and libraries that people might (hopefully!) find useful. :relaxed:

 </div>